microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ---
 # Visual Studio Code Tips and Tricks

 "Tips and Tricks" lets you jump right in and learn how to be productive with Visual Studio Code.
-You'll become familiar with its powerful editing, code intelligence, and source code control features and learn useful keyboard shortcuts.
+Become familiar with the powerful editing, code intelligence, and source code control features and learn useful keyboard shortcuts.
 This topic goes pretty fast and provides a broad overview, so be sure to look at the other in-depth topics in [Getting Started](/docs/getstarted/userinterface.md) and the [User Guide](/docs/editor/codebasics.md) to learn more.

 > If you don't have Visual Studio Code installed, go to the [Download](/download) page.
 You can find platform specific setup instructions at [Running VS Code on Linux](/docs/setup/linux.md), [macOS](/docs/setup/mac.md), and [Windows](/docs/setup/windows.md).

 Prefer a video?
-You can watch a recent Microsoft Build talk [Visual Studio Code tips and tricks](https://aka.ms/Build2020AppDev-VSCodeTips), which describes 20 tips and tricks for working productively with VS Code.
+You can watch the VS Code Day talks [Visual Studio Code tips and tricks](https://learn.microsoft.com/en-us/events/visual-studio-code-vs-code-day-2021/vs-code-tips-and-tricks) or [Elevate your VS Code experience](https://learn.microsoft.com/en-us/shows/vs-code-day-2023/elevate-your-vs-code-experience).

 ## Basics

 ### Getting started

-The best way of exploring VS Code hands-on is to open the **Welcome** page.
-You will get an overview of VS Code's customizations and features. **Help** > **Welcome**.
+The best way of exploring VS Code hands-on is to open the **Welcome** page and then pick a **Walkthrough** for a self-guided tour through the setup steps, features, and deeper customizations that VS Code offers.
+As you discover and learn, the walkthroughs track your progress.

+Open the Welcome page from the **Help** > **Welcome** menu or use the **Help: Welcome** command from the Command Palette (`kb(workbench.action.showCommands)`).

 ![Welcome page](images/tips-and-tricks/welcome-page.png)

-Pick a **Walkthrough** for a self-guided tour through the setup steps, features, and deeper customizations that VS Code offers.
-As you discover and learn, the walkthroughs track your progress.

-If you are looking to improve your code editing skills open the **Interactive Editor Playground**.
-Try out VS Code's [code editing features](/docs/editor/codebasics.md), like multi-cursor editing, [IntelliSense](/docs/editor/intellisense.md), Snippets, [Emmet](/docs/editor/emmet.md), and many more. **Help** > **Editor Playground**.
+If you are looking to improve your code editing skills, open the **Interactive Editor Playground**.
+Try out VS Code's [code editing features](/docs/editor/codebasics.md), like multi-cursor editing, [IntelliSense](/docs/editor/intellisense.md), Snippets, [Emmet](/docs/editor/emmet.md), and more.

+Open the Welcome page from the **Help** > **Editor Playground** menu or use the **Help: Interactive Editor Playground** command from the Command Palette (`kb(workbench.action.showCommands)`).

 ![Interactive editor playground](images/tips-and-tricks/interactive_playground.png)